lcary/jargon/README.md

 # jargon

-Repository of glossaries for a number of domains
+Repository of glossaries for a number of domains.

+Goal: reduce barrier to entry for new domains by providing definitions of key terms for jargon within the domain.

 ## structure